chirashijs/chirashi/README.md

 ### Prerequisites

-To use Chirashi, you need work with Webpack or Browserify and Babel (running on node_modules).
+To use Chirashi, you need to work with Webpack or Browserify and Babel (running on node_modules).

 ### Installation